This Norwegian Elkhound is a gorgeous dog with a wolf-like face. He is smart and has a wonderful sense of humor.

 You’ll be able to notice the beneficial effects of this healthy diet by observing how glossy and shiny your Norwegian Elkhound’s coat becomes when given the proper nutrition.

-Not only will your Norwegian Elkhound look better, he will also feel better and have fewer gastrointestinal problems.
+Not only will your Norwegian Elkhound look better, but he will also feel better and have fewer gastrointestinal problems.

 How Much Exercise Does a Norwegian Elkhound Need?